Nadaun, Himachal Pradesh

-Nadaun is a historical town and a nagar panchayat in the Hamirpur district of Himachal Pradesh, India.
-Previously a part of the princely state of Kangra, Nadaun is presently an independent small town located on NH 3 and NH 303 in the Sivalik range foothills.
+Nadaun is a historical town and a Nagar Parishad in the Hamirpur district of Himachal Pradesh, India.
+Previously a part of the princely state of Kangra, it was granted as a jagir to Jodhbir Chand by Ranjit Singh.
+Nadaun is presently an independent small town located on NH 3 and NH 303 in the Sivalik range foothills.
 It is situated on the banks of the Beas.

-Nadaun has share their boundaries with districts, Kangra and Una.
+Nadaun has boundaries with districts Kangra and Una.

 Bulleh Shah mentions Nadaun as the City of Innocent.
-He is said to have written the famous saying, "Aaye Nadaun, Jaaye Kaun" (meaning, who comes to Nadaun would never want to go back).
-In his famous poem "Bulla Ki Janna Mein Kaun", he mentions Nadaun as "Na mein rehnda vich Nadaun".
+He is said to have written the famous saying, "Aaye Nadaun, Jaaye Kaun" (meaning "who comes to Nadaun would never want to go back").
+In his famous poem Bulla Ki Janna Mein Kaun, he mentions Nadaun as "Na mein rehnda vich Nadaun".

 Geography

-Nadaun is located at 31.78°N 76.35°E. It has an average elevation of 508 metres (1666 feet).
+Nadaun is located at 31.78°N 76.35°E. It has an average elevation of 508 metres (1,666 feet).
 Beas flows through this small town.
 Nadaun lies midway between Jwalamukhi (12 km) and Hamirpur (28 km).